 So what do you do?

 There are many approaches to overcoming phobias.
-In this video, I’m going to talk about one of the more extreme approaches.
+Some people use therapy.
+Other people use psychedelic drugs.
+Other people just try to avoid their phobia altogether.
+Throughout this page, I’m going to talk about one of the more extreme approaches.
 It’s called flooding therapy, and it involves a deep dive into the things that scare you the most.

 What Is Flooding Therapy?